SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AutomaticReferenceCounting.rst

 .. important::

-   Use an unowned reference only when you are sure that the reference *always* refers to an instance that has not been deallocated.
+   Use an unowned reference only when you are sure that the reference *always* refers to an instance that hasn't been deallocated.

    If you try to access the value of an unowned reference after that instance has been deallocated,